 Together with Tapio Raunio at Tampere University I convened a workshop on political parties and foreign policy in Amsterdam in 2017 to explore the party politics in different countries and across different issue areas such as military interventions, European integration or development aid.
 A selection of the papers presented at the workshop is published in a special issue of Foreign Policy Analysis.

 I have been particularly interested in the party politics of military interventions.
 To compare political parties’ positions on military interventions in several countries, I initiated the deploymentvotewatch-project.
 Anna Herranz-Surrallés (Maastricht), Julie Kaarbo (Edinburgh), Falk Ostermann(Gießen) and I started collecting parliamentary voting data in France, Germany, Spain and the United Kingdom in 2017.
 Since then, many colleagues from additional countries have joined this effort and contributed data on additional countries.
-In 2019, we published the second version of the dataset with 514 votes in plenaries for the period between August 1990 and December 2017 in Belgium, the Czech Republic, Denmark, Finland, France, Germany, Italy, Slovakia, Spain, the United Kingdom and the United States of America.
-A grant from the Gerda Henkel-Stiftung currently allows us to add data from Canada, Croatia, Ireland, Japan, Lithuania, South Korea and Turkey.
+In 2019, we finalized the second version and in July 2021, we published a third version of the dataset with 1022 votes in plenaries for the period between August 1990 and December 2019 in Australia, Belgium, Canada, Croatia, the Czech Republic, Denmark, Finland, France, Germany, Ireland, Italy, Japan, Lithuania, the Netherlands, Romania, Slovakia, South Korea, Spain, Turkey, the United Kingdom and the United States of America.
+The third version was supported by a grant from the Gerda Henkel-Stiftung and can be found here.
 We published our findings in West European Politics and in a chapter for Delphine Deschaux-Dutard’s Research Methods in Defense Studies.
 We find that political parties systematically disagree over military interventions.
 Opposition is strongest at the far left and decreases as one moves along the left/right axis; support peaks at the centre-right and then decreases again at the far right.

 The grant of the Gerda Henkel-Stiftung also allows us to carry out a pilot study on the party politics of international agreements.
 We are currently collecting parliamentary voting data on treaty ratifications in Canada, Finland, France, Germany, Italy, Slovakia, Spain, the United Kingdom and the USA.